 | Max pax capacity | 189 |

 The 737-900 is the largest Next Generation variant, designed to compete with larger narrowbodies and regional jets.
-It seats up to 180 passengers with a longer fuselage and advanced systems but has a slightly reduced range compared to smaller siblings.
-It's popular for high-demand routes requiring more seats without moving to widebody aircraft.
+It seats up to 180 passengers with a longer fuselage and advanced systems.

 | ICAO code | B739 |